liorroy/Unlocking-Mobile-Application-Insights/README.md

 | maxprice | Max price for in-app products |
 | minprice | Min price for in-app products |

-*There are almost 30,0000 Apps in our playstore dataset.

-*I only showcased the releavnt columns which I have chose to use in the Data analysis (there are 36 columns in the dataset)
+*I only showcased the releavnt columns which I chose to use in my data analysis process (there are 36 columns in the original dataset)

 ## Technologies Used:
 - [x] Data Source: Google PlayStore Android App Data: google-play-dataset-by-tapivedotcom.csv [tapive, ](https://tapive.com/) [Familiar dataset from Kaggle *our BigQuery dataset has 29,456 apps (rows)](https://www.kaggle.com/datasets/lava18/google-play-store-apps)
 - [x] SQL table - hosted on Google BigQuery [Link to SQL script](BigQuerySQLScript)
 - [x] Google Sheets & Microsoft Excel
-- [x] Presentation - Canva
+- [x] The presentation - Canva

 ## Agenda